supervisely-ecosystem/visual-tagging/README.md

 <img src="https://i.imgur.com/jfB9DzT.png" width="600"/>

-4. Open any images project in labeling interface and open app session.
+4. Open any project with images in labeling interface and open app session.
 You can use `Cats Quiz` project as a toy example for tests.

 <img  data-key="sly-module-link" data-module-slug="supervisely-ecosystem/cats-quiz" src="https://i.imgur.com/tt02wog.png" width="300"/>